 Yes, correlation isn’t exactly causation.
 Yet experts say that the finding that gamers get higher math and science scores can be explained.
 Some teens looking for intellectual stimulation may not find it on social media.
 They may, however, find it with video games, especially those requiring strategic, tactical and logistic planning.

 “This may be because many online games require players to solve puzzles that, in turn, require some understanding of these three subjects,” concluded Alberto Posso, author of the study and an associate professor at the Royal Melbourne Institute of Technology’s School of Economics, Finance and Marketing.
 At the same time, Posso wrote, “it could be argued that people who are good at math and reading also enjoy games that allow them to employ (or even sharpen) these skills.”
-It could just be that “kids who are sharp are looking for a challenge, and they don’t find it on social media, and maybe they do find it on board games and video games,” Posso concluded.
+It could just be that “kids who are sharp are looking for a challenge.
+They don’t find it on social media, and maybe they do find it on board games and video games,” Posso concluded.

 At some point, though, the positive correlation begins to wear off.
 Students who play almost every day do better than those who play every single day.
 They also do better than those who play just once a week.